What is OPC UA?OPC Unified Architecture

 Level 1 – no authentication

-In this case, both the server and the client allow all communication.
+In this case, both the client and server allow all communication.
 It means that all valid certificates are considered to be trusted.
 Application certificates provide only unverifiable information regarding the opposite side.
 The receiver has no means to verify the legitimity of the provider certificate.
 On this level, both sides automatically accept valid certificates even if these are not listed among trusted certificates.
 This security level does not require any setting on client side or on server side.

 Level 2 – server authentication